ricardorqr/terraform/test-jenkins/README.md

-# Create Jenkins server and all its dependencies
+# Install Jenkins Using Terraform

 This Terraform script creates/installs the resources below.